joysticktv/joysticktv.github.io/live_streaming.md

 bit, and may be daunting at times.
 Once your stream looks crisp, you can come back and try some more advanced settings for even better performance.

-### First, gather information

-1. Find the max resolution of your camera, and write that down somewhere.
-1. Visit <a href="https://www.speedtest.net/" rel="nofollow" target="_blank">SpeedTest.net</a> and get your **upload** speed, and write that down.
-1. Make sure you know what stream software you're using (e.g. OBS, Lovense StreamMaster)
-1. Know your operating system (e.g. Windows 11, MacOS)

 ### OBS Basic Setup - Recommended for Non-Advanced Users

 **Avoid using the "OBS Configuration Wizard".** We believe that if you use the OBS Configuration Wizard, it can lead to poor stream quality and impact your audience and monetization on the site.
 We will walk you through the settings.